DJPlaya/Kigen-AC-Redux/README.md

 kac_cvars_status | Shows the status of all in-game clients | ADMFLAG_GENERIC

-# Note: A config File will be automatically created
-ConVar | Possible Value | Description
+Note: A config File will be automatically created ConVar | Possible Value | Description
 ------------ | ------------- | -------------
-kac_version | Dont Touch | KAC Plugin Version (do not touch) kac_client_enable | 1/0 | Enable the Client Protection Module
+kac_version | Dont | KAC Plugin Version (do not touch) kac_client_enable | 1/0 | Enable the Client Protection Module
 kac_client_antirejoin | 1/0 | (CSS/CSGO only) This will prevent people from leaving the game then rejoining to respawn kac_client_nameprotect | 1/0 | This will protect the Server from name Crashes and Hacks